Wrath of Man: Release

+Theatrical and streaming

 The film was released internationally in several countries, beginning on April 22, 2021, including Russia and Australia.
 It was later released in the United States on May 7, 2021.
 The film was originally set for release in the United States on January 15, but was delayed due to the COVID-19 pandemic.
 It was later rescheduled for April 23, before being delayed two weeks later.
 The film was released in China on May 10.
 In the United Kingdom, the film was originally going to be released by the British arm of Lionsgate.
 The film was ultimately released, though, straight to streaming as an Amazon Exclusive on Prime Video on 10 December 2021.

+Home media

 The film was released on Blu-ray and DVD on July 13, 2021, by Warner Bros.
-Home Entertainment/Studio Distribution Services and MGM Home Entertainment, and was later released on Ultra HD Blu-ray on January 17, 2023 by Shout!
+Home Entertainment/Studio Distribution Services and MGM Home Entertainment, and was later released on Ultra HD Blu-ray on January 17, 2023, by Shout!
 Studios.
 The film was added to Paramount+ on March 23, 2022.